Cat-yejun/RayTracing_with_MSL/README.md

-# RayTracing Program based on "Ray Tracing in One Weekend (Peter Shirley, Trevor David Black, Steve Hollasch
+# HardWare Acceleration of RayTracing with MSL

-)"
+Based on the "Ray Tracing in One Weekend (Peter Shirley, Trevor David Black, Steve Hollasch)".
 HardWare Acceleration code using Apple's Metal API, written in MSL(Metal Shader Language)

 ## How to Compile and Run